Licensed Clinical Psychologist

 What if the fees for services are out of reach?

-Dr. Frost offers a limited number of reduced-fee slots for individual therapy.
+I offer a limited number of reduced-fee slots for individual therapy.
 If you are interested in exploring a reduced rate, please mention it before your first session.
 When available, these lower-cost options are offered for a limited number of sessions.

 If a reduced-fee spot is not currently open, you may choose to be placed on a waitlist.
 Additional options such as shorter or less frequent sessions may also be considered, depending on your clinical needs.
-In some cases, Dr. Frost may recommend a referral to another provider whose services better fit your budget.
+In some cases, I may recommend a referral to another provider whose services better fit your budget.

 What does "licensed clinical psychologist" actually mean?

-Clinical psychologists are trained to help people understand and manage emotional, behavioral, and mental health challenges using scientifically supported approaches.
+Psychologists are trained to help people understand and manage emotional, behavioral, and mental health challenges using scientifically supported approaches.
 They adhere to strict ethical standards and maintain ongoing education to ensure the highest level of care.

 What is the main difference between a Psychologist and a Psychiatrist?